n8n-io/n8n-docs/docs/external-secrets.md

 ### Infisical version changes

 Infisical version upgrades can introduce problems connecting to n8n.
 If your Infisical connection stops working, check if there was a recent version change.
 If so, report the issue to help@n8n.io.

+### External secrets should only be set on credentials owned by an instance owner or admin

+Due to the additional permissions that instance owners and admins have, it would be possible to update credentials owned by another user with a secrets expression.
+Whilst this will preview correctly for an instance owner or admin, the secret will not resolve when the workflow is run in production.

+Therefore, it's important that external secrets are only used on credentials that are owned by an instance admin or owner to ensure they are resolved when a production execution occurs.